jenkinsci/ghprb-plugin/README.md

 This Jenkins plugin builds pull requests from GitHub and will report the results directly to the pull request via the [GitHub Commit Status API](http://developer.github.com/v3/repos/statuses/)

+## Deprecated

+This plugin is **deprecated**.
+It has been replaced by the [GitHub Branch Source Plugin](https://plugins.jenkins.io/github-branch-source/).
+It has known security vulnerabilities and is no longer being maintained.
+Users should migrate to the [GitHub Branch Source Plugin](https://plugins.jenkins.io/github-branch-source/).

+## Deprecated

 When a new pull request is opened in the project and the author of the pull request isn't whitelisted, builder will ask `Can one of the admins verify this patch?`.
 One of the admins can comment `ok to test`